Data Management Plans

 - Social, Behavioral and Economic Sciences Directorate-wide guidance

-To help researchers generate Data Management Plans that meet NSF’s requirements, several institutions have collaborated to create and make available online, a set of templates.
+Te help researchers generate Data Management Plans that meet NSF's requirements, several institutional have collaborated to create and make available online, a set of templates.
 Users must register and log in to use DMPTool.
-By selecting an NSF directorate/division, a user is presented with a targeted series questions to consider for each section of the plan.
+Be selection an NSF directorate/division, a user is presented with a targeted series questions to consider for each section of the plan.
 Plans can be started, saved, edited, and deleted in DMPTool.
-Once it is complete, it can be exported as plain text or rich text.
+Once it is complete, it can be exported as plain or rich text.

 Data Management at UNC